akshitagupta23/Udacity_DS_ND_Proj_1/README.md

 - From the statistics summary of data we observed that Experience column has some negative values, also we checked the correlation between Age and Experience and found that they are highly corrleated hence dropped the Experience column
 - From `SHAP` for expalaining the decision it was observed that `Income`, `CCAvg` and `Education` are the most important features while `Age` & `Securities Account` being the least

-Also in detail answers to above questions can be found at blog post
+Also in detail answers to above questions can be found at blog post [Loan Grant: A conundrum explained by XAI](https://medium.com/@akshi.gupta23/loan-grant-a-conundrum-explained-by-xai-e476d11e640e)

 ### References